g-art-dev/hoca/README.md

 > This <work> was produced with the `hoca` library (https://pypi.org/project/hoca/).

-You could also send us a mail about what you're doing with `hoca`.
+You might also send us a little mail about what you're doing with `hoca`.

 ## Contribute !
 `hoca` is an open-source library written at [Villa Arson](https://www.villa-arson.fr/) and [I3S](https://www.i3s.unice.fr/) and released on GitHub under the LGPLv3 license.
 The library is copyrighted by its contributors (see source file headers).

-There is a lot of room for improvements, everyone is welcome to contribute if you find any bug or have idea for new features!
+There is a lot of room for improvements, everyone is welcome to contribute if you find any bug or have ideas for new features!

 ## Bibliography